sadacca/NIV_RL_CHALLENGE2016/dawnotes.md

-# how many samples do we have? mixture models to solve our problems
+# how many samples do we have?
+MCMC models to solve our problems

 for fmri problem -- got 15 samples per subj and 10 subj do I have 150 samples, or 15? major issue -- single subjects can drive effects